Louth Navigation: History

-The canal obtained its Act of Parliament on 24 March 1763, but it did not contain proper provision for raising the capital needed to build the canal.
+The canal obtained the Louth Navigation Act 1763 (3 Geo.
+3. c.
+39) on 24 March 1763, but contained no proper provision for raising the capital needed to build the canal.
 Money could only be borrowed against the expected tolls, and this caused difficulties.
-On 30 May, the commissioners tried to find someone willing to lend £14,000, in return for all of the tolls.
-A year later, they tried to raise £12,000 in transferable shares of £100 each, but the uptake on these was slow.
-However, by 13 February 1765, the full amount had been subscribed, and Grundy was engaged as Chief Engineer at a salary of £300 per year.
+On 30 May, the commissioners tried to find someone willing to lend £14,000, in return for all the tolls.
+A year later, they tried to raise £12,000 in transferable shares of £100 each, but the uptake was slow.
+By 13 February 1765, the full amount had been subscribed, and Grundy was engaged as Chief Engineer at a salary of £300 per year.
 He employed James Hogard as resident engineer, and work began in March.
 By mid-1767, the outfall sluice and lock at Tetney Haven had been completed, as had the first 7 mi of cut.
 The cut was of sufficient depth that water levels were around 2 ft below the land surface, so that the navigation could act as a land drain as well as a canal.
 The first 5 mi from Tetney Haven to Fire Beacon Lane were opened in May 1767.
 Hogard then took over from Grundy as Chief Engineer, at a salary of £140 per year, and began the construction of the final section including seven locks.
-Additional subscriptions had to be found to fund the work, but eventually the navigation reached Riverhead basin at Louth, and a formal opening was held in May 1770.
+Additional subscriptions had to be found to fund the work, but the navigation reached Riverhead basin at Louth, and a formal opening was held in May 1770.
 The total cost was £27,500.

 At Louth, the River Lud was diverted from its original course to the north of the Riverhead basin, and followed a new course along its south side.
 It supplied Bain's Water Mill, from which water discharged into the basin to maintain its level.
 When the mill was not in use, water levels were topped up through a 4 ft diameter culvert, which passed under a stables and granary to reach the basin.
 Initially, the commercial community around Riverhead was separate from the main centre of population in Louth, but after the coming of the railway, ribbon development resulted in the two areas being connected.
 Six of the eight locks were built in an unusual way with the sides of the lock chambers consisting of four elliptical bays, to help them resist soil movement in the surrounding ground.
 It is not known which of the engineers involved in the construction designed the locks, which are rare in Britain.
 The two other locks had conventional straight walls.
 The locks were not built to a standard size, varying in length between 86 and 100 ft and in width between 15.25 and 19 ft, although all had a depth of 5.33 ft over the sill, to cater for the keels and sloops that used the navigation.